Volleyball Head Coach

 In 2007, the Engineers improved their win total to 12 on the season, highlighted by a 10-3 start.
 Rose-Hulman added a school record 18 wins in 2008 and set a school record for winning percentage in a season.
 In 2009, the Fightin' Engineers once again took a step forward with a school record 20 wins and their first trip to postseason tournament play since 1999.
 The 2010 season featured another HCAC Tournament appearance and a then school record for winning percentage (19-10, .655).

-Goble also serves as the athletic department's Senior Women's Administrator and as the advisor for the Student Athlete Advisory Committee.
+Goble also serves as the athletic department's Senior Women's Administrator.
 In 2007, Rose-Hulman received a gender participation grade of 'A' from the Women's Sports Foundation for its efforts.

 Goble served as an assistant women's volleyball and women's basketball coach at Washington & Lee University for two seasons prior to coming to Rose-Hulman.
 She helped the NCAA Division III school based in Lexington, Va., to a 29-6 record in 1995 and an Old Dominion Athletic Conference title.